By: Paul J. Switaj, MD

 - Often associated with an overlying callus or hard skin over the area.

-- Pain is often present in closed shoes as the heel bone presses against the back of the shoe.
+- Pain while wearing closed shoes as the heel bone presses against the back of the shoe.

-- Pain is often present while moving the foot up (dorsiflexion).
+- Pain while moving the foot up (dorsiflexion).

-It is important to note that Haglund's syndrome (Figures 1 & 3) differs from insertional Achilles tendinitis (Figures 2 & 4), which is a degeneration of the fibers of the achilles directly at its insertion into the heel bone.
-Plain radiographs (XRays) taken in the office, as well as MRI if indicated, can help distinguish between the two diagnoses and help assess appropriate treatment plans.
+It is important to note that Haglund's syndrome (Figures 1 & 3) is different from insertional Achilles tendinitis (Figures 2 & 4), which is when the Achilles tendon is wearing away where it goes into the heel bone.
+Regular X-rays taken in the office, as well as MRI if needed, can help distinguish between the two diagnoses and help figure out appropriate treatment plans.

 What are the treatment options?

-Conservative treatment of Haglund's deformity is aimed at reducing the inflammation of the bursa.
-While these approaches can resolve the bursitis, they will not shrink the bony protrusion.
+Conservative, or non-surgical, treatment of Haglund's deformity is aimed at reducing the inflammation of the bursa.
+While these treatments can resolve the bursitis, they will not shrink the bony protrusion.
 Non-surgical treatment can include one or more of the following:

 - Medication: Anti-inflammatory medications may help reduce the pain and inflammation.
-Some patients also find that a topical pain reliever, which is applied directly to the inflamed area, is beneficial
+Some patients also find that a topical pain reliever, which is applied directly to the inflamed area, is helpful.

-- Ice: To reduce swelling, apply a bag of ice over a thin towel to the affected area for 20 minutes of each waking hour.
-Do not put ice directly against the skin
+- Ice: To reduce swelling, apply a bag of ice over a thin towel to the swollen area for 20 minutes every hour you are awake.
+Do not put ice directly against the skin.

-- Physical therapy: Inflammation is sometimes reduced with certain forms of physical therapy, such as ultrasound therapy
+- Physical therapy: Some forms of physical therapy, such as ultrasound therapy, can sometimes reduce inflammation.

-- Immobilization: In some cases, casting may be necessary to reduce symptoms
+- Immobilization: In some cases, you may need to wear a cast to reduce symptoms.

-Operative treatment consists of removal of the inflamed bursa and resection of the bony prominence.
-This can be done by the traditional open surgical technique with a 4 to 5cm scar or a minimally invasive endoscopic technique using 2 small stab incisions.
+The surgical treatment is removing the inflamed bursa, or sac, and removing the bony part that is sticking out.
+The surgery can be done by the traditional open surgical technique with a 1.5”-2” (4 to 5cm) scar or a minimally invasive endoscopic technique using 2 small stab incisions.
+Your doctor can talk to you about the potential side effects of each type of surgery, and which one is best for you.

-Preoperative evaluation is vital to ensuring optimal, predictable results.
+Having a proper evaluation before the surgery is necessary to make sure that surgery is the right choice for you.
 Local anesthesia may be injected directly into the bursa between the tendon bones.
-Relief of pain for a few hours will help distinguish this condition from other associated problems and give us an indication of the benefits of decompression by an endoscopic calcaneoplasty.
+Not having pain for a few hours will help make sure that the condition is Hagland’s syndrome and not another diagnosis, and help give an idea of how helpful the endoscopic calcaneoplasty will be.

 What are the advantages of endoscopic calcaneoplasty?

-- Minimally invasive surgery with two incisions approximately 1 centimeter in length
+- Minimally invasive surgery with two incisions each approximately 0.5” (1 cm) in length

 - Decreased risk of complications including infection and nerve injury